MacRapacki/Weight-Loss-Planner/README.md

 # Weight-Loss-Planner

 ## General info
-This project is simple app to check Your BMI
+This project is simple app to check Your BMI and You will get know how many kilograms per day You need to loose to get Your desire weight.

 ## Technologies
 Project is created with: